 Heard on Main Street: How come Superman could stop bullets with his chest, but always ducked when someone threw a gun at him?

-Big bunches of birthday balloon wishes go out tomorrow to Sam Myers.
-Buffy Hanschka celebrates her birthday on Saturday.
+Big bunches of birthday balloon wishes to Alexandra Habekost on Tuesday.

 If you have any Tisbury Town Column suggestions, email Kay Mayhew, firstname.lastname@example.org.